Welcome to Santa Barbara Home Designer

 Authentic, integral color plaster was used throughout interior and exterior walls.

-Click to navigate the most popular pages on the Santa Home Design site.
+Click to navigate the most popular pages on the Santa Barbara Home Design site.

 Informative pages with quality photos and designs for high quality Spanish style homes and landscapes!